yangqianwann/neuron/ReadMe.txt

 metrics_test.py: This file is used for validation and test data, to give the predicted labels with watershed lines and every centroid of the original labels and predicted labels. centroid.py: This file is used to compare the distances among corresponding centroids and give a intuitive result for the prediction. overlapping-roi-segmentation.ipynb: This file is used to segment overlapping labels via the watershed algorithm.
-It also finds centroids of all labels in an image.
+It also finds centroids of all labels in an image. label_generator_with_idx.m: This code generates a training/testing set by cropping many images with dimension 256 by 256 from a raw figure with dimension 1152 by 1152.